cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 - Java with the **'org.mongodb:mongodb-driver-sync:4.4.1'** library
 - Indexing
+- explain() your queries to ensure index utilization
 - Time-to-Live (TTL)
 - CRUD Operations
 - Determine RU Costs of each database operation